O-Tire/Note-CLI/README.md

 -n or --new or --note or --add:
     Add a note.
     Requires one string argument. (your note)
+    Example: note -n "Interview at 5 PM" in "Work Category"

 -rm or -del or --remove or --delete:
-    Removes a note.
+    Removes one or multiple notes.
-    Requires one integer argument. (the number of the note you want to remove)
+    Requires integer arguments. (the numbers of the notes you want to remove)
+    Example: note -rm 1 7 4

 -c or -clear or -clear-all:
     Removes all notes